 The Construction Management Association of America [CMAA] program gives students the opportunity to experience the management aspect of Construction Management.

-Leaders of the Built Environment:
+Leaders of the Built Environment

 Leaders of the Built Environment (LBE) represents students in the Sustainable Design and Construction program and seeks to build community within SDC, generate interest in sustainable engineering, expose students to industry leaders, and provide opportunities for academic and professional development.
 Information and contact info can be found at this link.

 The Earthquake Engineering Research Institute (EERI, http://www.eeri.org/) is a national, nonprofit, technical society of engineers, geoscientists, architects, planners, public officials, and social scientists.
 The purpose of the EERI Stanford Chapter is to advance Earthquake Engineering research, advance understanding of earthquakes and their consequences, and promote measures to mitigate their harmful effects.
 The EERI Stanford Chapter organizes various events for professional development, education and outreach, and networking.
 These activities include technical seminars, student seminars, outreach to high school students through SPLASH and SESI, and more.
 For more information about the Stanford chapter of EERI, visit our website: http://eeri.stanford.edu